AFLplusplus/AFLplusplus/docs/historical_notes.md

    corpora of interesting test cases that can be fed into a manual testing process or a UI harness later on.

-As mentioned in technical_details.txt, AFL does all this not by systematically applying a single overarching CS concept, but by experimenting with a variety of small, complementary methods that were shown to reliably yields results better than chance.
+As mentioned in [technical_details.md](technical_details.md), AFL does all this not by systematically applying a single overarching CS concept, but by experimenting with a variety of small, complementary methods that were shown to reliably yields results better than chance.
 The use of instrumentation is a part of that toolkit, but is